 - An anther should be exposed outside so that the dispersal of pollen grains by the wind currents become easy.

-- Stigma is usually feathery, that traps the airborne pollen grains.
+- Stigma is usually feathery, which traps the airborne pollen grains.

 Wind pollination gives rise to a flower with a single ovule in each ovary.
 A wind pollinated flower lacks nectar and produce pollen in large quantities.
-The pollen transfer by an insect vector refers as “Anemophilous pollen”.
+The act of pollen transfer by an insect vector merely refers to the “Anemophilous pollen”.
 A flower pollinated by wind current has a dangled out anther and stigma.
 It commonly occurs in grasses.

-In seagrasses, both the male gametes (pollen grain) and the female flower remains inside the water.
-Thus, the pollen grain reaches to the stigma of the flower in the form of long, ribbon-like pollen grains by the passive water current.
+In seagrasses, both the male gametes (pollen grains) and the female flower remains inside the water.
+Thus, the pollen grain reaches the flower’s stigma in the form of long, ribbon-like pollen grains by the passive water current.
+Water pollinated flowers are:

 - The flowers are usually dull in colour.